 BULK SERVICE EVALUATION

-The Work: RealtyCom was asked to help our client’s management team determine if the on-going expense was creating a commensurate amount of value for the asset by attracting residents, improving the resident experience, or contributing to operations.
-In addition, we were asked to evaluate the free cable service to determine if there were possible savings or enhancement which should be made.
+The Work: RealtyCom was asked to help the management team determine if the on-going expense to provide cable service, was creating a commensurate amount of value for the assets by attracting residents, improving the resident experience, or contributing to operations.
+In addition, we were asked to evaluate the owner-provided cable service to determine if there were possible savings or enhancements which should be made.

-First, RealtyCom reviewed all of the past telecom contracts for the asset, noting the services offered and previous service providers.
-RealtyCom collected customer usage data from the Service Provider at the asset and compared that to usage levels elsewhere in our portfolio of revenue managed assets.
+First, RealtyCom reviewed all past telecom contracts, noting the services offered and previous service providers.
+With over 500,000 units under our purview across the country, we were able to pull reports from our Salesforce database for similar assets, within the same market, to compare other telecom agreements with the same Service Provider.
+RealtyCom collected customer usage data from the Service Provider at each asset and compared that to usage levels elsewhere in our portfolio of revenue managed assets.
 Finally, we had in-depth conversations with the Property Management team and Service Provider about the local market and their experience with customer needs.

-The Results: After reviewing RealtyCom’s analysis, the Owner and Management team agreed that the money spent on the service could be applied elsewhere, or even eliminated from their operating expense.
-Since the Property Management team had the foresight to remove the free cable language from the leases when they took over the management of the asset, RealtyCom was able to work with the Service Provider to craft a new agreement and operating structure that would allow the asset to remove units off the free service in the vacant units and where new leases had been executed (omitting the free service), as well as in lease renewals.
-This created an immediate reduction in expenses for the asset.
-Additionally, the new contract provided for a subscriber-based revenue share for all of the products the Service Provider offers.
+The Results: Annual reduction of operating expense of $1.4M, increased revenue of $226K and enhanced resident service amenities at all properties.
+After reviewing RealtyCom’s analysis, the Owner and Management team agreed that the money spent on the service could be applied elsewhere, or even eliminated from their operating expense.
+RealtyCom was able to work with the Service Providers to craft new agreements and operating structures.
+This enabled the properties to remove units off the free service as new leases were executed, creating an immediate reduction in expenses for the assets.
+Additionally, the new contract provided a one-time signing bonus and subscriber-based revenue share for all products the Service Provider offers.